cheslijones/wsl2-minikube/README.md

 # Purpose
 This repo was originally intended to show the numerous issues one was faced with when trying to use WSL2 with `minikube`.

 Now, after several years and countless hours of testing to get issues worked out, it finally looks like WSL/WSL2 is usable for development (for my use case).
 Much appreciation to the developers of WSL2 and `minikube`.
-I've actually deleted my Linux partition and started using WSL2 fulltime.
+I've actually deleted my Linux partition and started using WSL2 full-time.

 My use case is the following stack:
 - `docker` running in WSL2 and not Docker Desktop for Windows